+Sector Overview

-Sector Overview -analysis of the depth and breadth of the industry and identification of the macro environmental forces that currently challenge and / or provide opportunities for the industry
+An analysis of the depth and breadth of the industry and identification of the macro environmental forces that currently challenge and/or provide opportunities for the industry

+Employment

-Employment - review of employment projections by the Department of Employment and an outline of the current workforce profile and supply for the industry
+A review of employment projections by the Department of Employment and an outline of the current workforce profile and supply for the industry.

+Skills Outlook

-Skills Outlook - insights into the key trends that could potentially drive changes in workplace design and identification of key priority skills and skilled labour shortages for the industry.
+Provides insights into the key trends that could potentially drive changes in workplace design and identification of key priority skills and skilled labour shortages for the industry.

-The training product review work plan - at the end of the report - draws on the industry intelligence, reports and various points of engagement with industry associations, employers and training providers.
+The training product review schedule of work - at the end of the report - draws on the industry intelligence, reports and various points of engagement with industry associations, employers and training providers.

-The Industry Reference Committee Work Plan 2016 - 2019 has been produced with the assistance of funding provided by The Commonwealth Government through the Department of Education and Training.
+The Meat IRC Skills Forecast and Proposed Schedule of Work 2017-2020 has been produced with the assistance of funding provided by The Commonwealth Government through the Department of Education and Training.